jwbuurlage/jwbuurlage.github.io/content/_index.md

 Hi &#128075; I am Jan-Willem Buurlage.

-I am mostly interested in high-performance computing, distributed systems, and functional programming.
+My main interests are high-performance computing, distributed systems, and functional programming.

 You can also find me on [LinkedIn](https://www.linkedin.com/in/jwbuurlage), [GitHub](https://github.com/jwbuurlage/), or lurking on [Twitter](https://twitter.com/jwbuurlage).